My Zombie Incursion into Amazon.com

 How did this really happen?

-Well, I listen to various music while I write.
-You might argue that it was the demonic influence (or awesome Tony Iommi riffs) of Black Sabbath that ensorcelled the pages or that Judas Priest made me do it.
-Or that March 30, 2010 – right around the book’s release – was a full moon.
-Maybe in one of Amazon’s vast, diversely-stocked warehouses an oil drum with military markings spilled over, releasing a toxic gas that infected the books.
-I think we’ll never know for sure.
+Well, I listen to all sorts of music while I write.
+You might argue that it was the demonic influence and Tony Iommi riffs of Black Sabbath that ensorcelled the book’s pages or that Judas Priest made me do it.
+Or that on March 30, 2010 – right around the book’s release – there was a full moon.
+Maybe in one of Amazon’s vast, randomly-stocked warehouses an oil drum with military markings spilled over, releasing a toxic gas that infected the books.
+We’ll never know for sure.

 Maybe one day we’ll be safe from this kind of attack.
-HTML5 and Content Security Policy make more sandboxes and controls available for implementing countermeasures.
-But I just can’t shake the feeling that somehow, somewhere, there are more lurking about.
+HTML5 and Content Security Policy make more sandboxes and controls available for implementing countermeasures to HTML injection.
+But I just can’t shake the feeling that somehow, somewhere, there will always be more lurking about.

 Until then, the most secure solution is to –